2020 Honda Civic Hatchback in Springfield

 Although the LX is the least expensive trim, it’s packed with plenty of great standard features, like automatic climate control, a 5-inch infotainment touchscreen, Bluetooth wireless smartphone integration, and some helpful driver-assist technology.
 The Sport trim adds larger wheels, a leather-wrapped steering wheel, and some upgraded tech elements, like a 7-inch touchscreen display, a better audio system, Apple CarPlay, and Android Auto.
 The EX gets a sunroof, dual-zone automatic climate control, a power-adjustable driver’s seat, satellite radio, and Honda LaneWatch technology, which gives the driver more confidence during lane changes.
 The EX-L adds leather upholstery and an auto-dimming rearview mirror.
 Last, the top-tier Sport Touring trim receives a power-adjustable front passenger seat, LED headlights, a navigation system, and a premium audio system with twelve speakers.

-The Honda Civic Hatchback continues to be an exceptionally safe vehicle, as shown through its 5-Star Overall Safety Designation from the National Highway Traffic Safety Administration (NHTSA).
+The Honda Civic Hatchback continues to be an exceptionally safe vehicle.
 All Civic Hatchbacks come standard with Honda Sensing, which is a suite of safety and driver-assist technologies designed to make driving safer and less stressful.
 These Honda Sensing technologies include a collision mitigation braking system, road departure mitigation system, adaptive cruise control with low-speed follow feature, lane keeping assist, forward collision warning, and lane departure warning.
 Other standard safety features, which are not part of Honda Sensing, include automatic high-beams, a multi-angle rearview camera, brake assist, SmartVent front side airbags, advanced front airbags, and side curtain airbags with a rollover sensor.
 On the EX trim and higher trims, Honda LaneWatch also comes standard.